 Aberystwyth is the principal holiday resort and administrative centre of the west coast of Wales.
 It is also home to the University of Wales Aberystwyth and the National Library.

 The town is nestled between three hills and two beaches and hosts some castle ruins, a pier and a harbour.
 The surrounding hills hold the visible remains of an iron age fort and also a monument to Wellington and once climbed offer stunning views of Cardigan Bay.

 Aberystwyth is a University town with some seven thousand students, ensuring it a vibrant throughout the year and not just during summertime.
 Incidentally, there are now ‘only’ fifty pubs left in Aberystwyth!

 The seafront hosts Victorian / Edwardian buildings mostly 4/5 stories high.
-The wide promenade protect the buildings from the revenges of the Irish Sea and offers space to sit, soak up the sun and view the surrounding hills and mountains which in winter are often covered in snow.
-On a clear day you may see the tallest mountain in Wales, Snowdon.
+The wide promenade protects the buildings from the revenge of the Irish Sea and offers space to sit, soak up the sun and view the surrounding hills and mountains which in winter are often covered in snow.
+On a clear day, you may see the tallest mountain in Wales, Snowdon.

 Long before the Normans began their castle-building program, Iron Age settlers used the hilltop called Pen Dinas to build a huge fortification, which still dominates the skyline as you approach Aberystwyth from the south and reminds us of the skills of its ancient builders.